 Okay, enough with the small talk…let’s go taste whisky!

 Kavalan Whisky Seminar

-With Master Blender Ian Chang, Gordons Main Street, April 24, 2018
+At Gordons Main Street, presented by Master Blender Ian Chang, April 24, 2018

 - Nose: vanilla, caramel, tart green apple, tropical fruit, banana

 - Taste: thick, creamy, vanilla cream, tropical fruits, warm spices, cooked fruit

 - Finish: warm spice rises, well blended, cinnamon lingers